alstampe/Capstone---NLP-project/capstone report template.md

 December 8th, 2018

 ## I. Definition
-(approx. 1-2 pages)

 ## Project Overview
-Natural Language Processing (NLP) is a higly relevant topic in many business areas, and specifically so within DNB, Norways largest financial institution.
+Natural Language Processing (NLP) is a higly relevant topic in many business areas, and specifically so within DNB (where I work), Norways largest financial institution.
 The need for rapidly increasing levels of automation and digitalization spurs a demand for ways to reengineer processes based on manual handling of unstructured data.
-In addition to reduce costs and risk there is a clerly stated ambition to gain and use data-driven insight from these initiatives.
+In addition to reduce costs and risk there is a clearly stated ambition to gain and use data-driven insight from these initiatives.

 With a background from participation in OCR-project piloting recently I chose a NLP-case as my Capstone project, uniting freshy aquired skills and an interest in real-life document analysis.

 NLP was briefly introduced in the Nanodegree course

 My focus is to build skills and insights on possible solutions for analysis of text in form of full-scale documents rather than emails, tweets or other short, informal text objects.
+The data used in the project is text from 41 full books from the GUtenmebrg project.
+For test purposes an additional unknown book will be used at the end of the project.

 NLP covers a wide variety of methods, tools and theories.

-As described in the project proposal my project has three focus areas;
+As described in the project proposal my project addresses three challenges;

-- Analysis of words in the full corpus; vocabulary, density, vector representation etc
+- Analysis of words in a full corpus; vocabulary, density, vector representation etc
 - Methods for comparing individual text objects (books) for similarity based on vector representation
 - Methods for topic extraction from text objects, on a book level

-In addition to these three issues, I want to gain more insight into the NLP field in general.
+In addition to these three specific issues, I want to gain more insight into the NLP field in general from the project.

-Relevance for my job; need to understand documents by assessing vocabulary, comparing documents and extracting topics.
-There is a need to isolate specific data elements from the document, but this is not a part of the Capstone scope.
+The project has a high relevance for my job; we want to be able to understand documents by assessing vocabulary, comparing documents and extracting topics with algorithms as an alterative to humans reading and assessing the texts.
+There is also a need to be able to isolate specific data elements from documents (names, account numbers, values etc), but this is not a part of the Capstone scope.
-I plan to try out the code on internal documents later.
+I plan to try out the project code on internal documents later.

 In this section, look to provide a high-level overview of the project in layman’s terms.
 Questions to ask yourself when writing this section: